JakobRobnik/JakobRobnik.github.io/_pages/year-archive.md

 and hiking the High Sierra Trail:
   ![](/images/murica.jpg)

-But mostly it is nice to be in good company :D
+But mostly, it is nice to be in a good company :D
   ![](/images/poroka.jpg)